-In light of the recent stock market roller coaster and financial service company meltdowns, it’s hard to know who to trust today for guidance about investing.
+In light of the financial ups and downs over the last several years, it’s hard to know who to trust today for guidance about investing.
 Yet, even with all of the uncertainty, as each day passes, you still grow closer and closer to retirement.
-And with that, you need to know where to put your hard earned dollars to keep them safe, yet growing.
+And with that, you need to know where to put your hard earned dollars to keep them safe, yet growing to stay ahead of inflation.

 The truth is that most people today spend more time planning a two week vacation than they spend planning their retirement.
-And, oftentimes people will put their life savings in the hands of a total stranger they picked from a Yellow Pages ad because they simply don’t know how to research financial planners.
+And, oftentimes people will put their life savings in the hands of a total stranger they picked from an advertisement or online reference because they simply don’t know how to research financial planners.
 And, this could prove to be a big mistake.

 Although there are no iron clad guarantees, there are some questions you need to ask any financial advisor you are considering placing your money with.
 After all, this is the money you plan to live on for 20, 30, or more years!
 So this is a job that you definitely want done right.